QBDev0ps/DevOps-Cloud-projects/Project1.md

 ## 23. jobs Command

 This command is what we use to display all running processes along with their statuses.
 To implement this command and see how it works, we initiate a process or job by running the `sudo apt update` command to update the package lists on the system.
-Next we pause this process and send it to the background with control Z. At this point, anybody approaching the terminal freshly is oblivious to that fact that there is a process/job running in the background.
+Next we pause this process and send it to the background with ctrl+z.
+At this point, anybody approaching the terminal freshly is oblivious to that fact that there is a process/job running in the background.
 They can however do a check to ascertain if there is any running process with the `jobs` command.
 As shown in the image below, the command reveals the process in the background and its current status.
 Some flags can also be used with the command to extend functionality.
 `-l` lists process IDs along with their status information, `-p` lists status IDs only and `-n` lists jobs whose status has changed since the last notification.

 ![jobs 2](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/f637e1f8-594b-42cc-8693-b6c7e1329566)